 - Equivalence classes: An equivalence class is a group of rows with identical quasi-identifiers.

-There are four techniques that Cloud DLP can use to quantify the level of risk associated with a dataset:
+There are four techniques that Sensitive Data Protection can use to quantify the level of risk associated with a dataset:

 - k-anonymity: A property of a dataset that indicates the re-identifiability of its records.
 A dataset is k-anonymous if quasi-identifiers for each person in the dataset are identical to at least k – 1 other people also in the dataset.